-- Don’t fall into the habit of copying and pasting chunks of the document into another file and calling them notes.
-Active reading, with active note taking, is critical to understanding and retention.
+Don’t fall into the habit of copying and pasting chunks of a document into another file and calling them notes.
+Active reading, with active note-taking, is critical to understanding and retention.
 Try to rewrite the text in your own words so you’re sure you understand it and are more likely to remember it.

-- Some people find that audio recordings of their notes are useful.
-Read Making recordings as part of your study for some tips and techniques.
+Some people find that audio recordings of their notes are useful.
+Read Making audio recordings for an assignment for some tips and techniques.

-Also see the Notetaking techniques area, which will give you further guidance on notetaking in general.
+Also see Note-taking techniques, which will give you further guidance on note-taking in general.

 Other tools you might want to look at include: